LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 }
 ```

-As with lists, we can add a new item with a `.Add()` method, but this time we must specify both key and value: `students.Add(newStudent, newGrade)`.
+As with lists, we can add a new item with the `.Add()` method, but this time we must specify both key and value: `students.Add(newStudent, newGrade)`.

 And while we don't do so in this example, we may also access dictionary elements using bracket notation.
-If we had a key/value pair of `"jesse"/4.0` in the `students` dictionary, we could access the grade with `double jesseGrade = students["jesse"]`.
+If we had a key/value pair of `"jesse"`/`4.0` in the `students` dictionary, we could access the grade with `double jesseGrade = students["jesse"]`.
 As with Python, variables may be used to access elements:

 ```csharp
 string name = "jesse";
 double jesseGrade = students[name];